MODERN SLAVERY STATEMENT

 Whilst a wider range of performance indicators will be considered in the future, the main method of monitoring effectiveness within the supply chain will be the pre-qualification criteria for suppliers, which includes a requirement to have measures in place to minimise the possibility of modern slavery in their business and supply chain.
 Whether or not an organisation publishes it modern slavery statement is a standard question asked in our onboarding process as part of due diligence before any supplier is set up.

 We will also monitor our supply chain using Dunn and Bradstreet.
 This system allows us to check a supplier’s financial viability, credit rating, risk of failure, company overview and names of directors.
-This facility is particularly important in the current pandemic to allow us to monitor our supply chain appropriately.
+This facility is particularly to allow us to monitor our supply chain appropriately.

 Ongoing frequent monitoring of employee relations cases ensure concerns regarding potentially vulnerable colleagues or circumstances are escalated accordingly.
 Employee relations cases are monitored and reported on monthly.